mozilla/gecko-dev/testing/raptor/raptor/perfdocs/browsertime.rst

 Browsertime has many command line flags to configure its usage, see `Browsertime configuration <https://www.sitespeed.io/documentation/browsertime/configuration/>`_.

 There are multiple ways of adding additional arguments to Browsertime from Raptor.
 The primary method is to use ``--browsertime-arg``.
-For example: ``./mach raptor --browsertime -t amazon --browsertime-arg iterations=10``
+For example: ``./mach raptor -t amazon --browsertime-arg iterations=10``

 Other methods for adding additional arguments are: